 Compared to other plastic manufacturing processes, plastic injection molding offers a number of clear advantages, especially when working with a knowledgeable and skilled injection molding partner.
 These benefits encompass the following:

 - Traceability: In the medical and pharmaceutical industries, traceability is essential.
-At The Rodon Group, our complete part traceability capabilities provide customers with the peace of mind that comes with knowing we are actively and carefully monitoring every step of the manufacturing process.
+At Sterling Healthcare Manufacturing, our complete part traceability capabilities provide customers with the peace of mind that comes with knowing we are actively and carefully monitoring every step of the manufacturing process.

 - Mechanical properties: Injection molded parts made from engineering-grade plastic resins exhibit exceptional mechanical properties, including tensile strength, high-temperature resistance, and tolerances comparable to those of metal parts.